Th3l0newolf/SubHunter/README.md

 ## Features

 - SubHunter leverages search techniques to uncover subdomains associated with a target domain.
-It performs intelligent scanning and analysis to identify potential subdomain candidates.
+It performs intelligent scanning and analysis to identify potential subdomain.
-- supports single and multi outputs
+- supports single and multi outputs.
+- Filtering of live sub-domains
+- Sub-domain flyover-taking screenshots of sub-domains.